aramirez3/blackjack/README.md

 - Dealer stands on soft 17

 ### Bots
-- The bots will always play [basic strategy](https://en.wikipedia.org/wiki/Blackjack#Basic_strategy)
+- The bots will hit until 17

 ### Player
 - Player sits at Seat #1 if a `seat_number` pref is not given.
 Meaning they will be the first to play each round.